integrated-ethics/web/content/labs/data-cleaning.markdown

 ### Possible ideas for professor if students are struggling with reflection

-If the analyst replaced the major with one that he/she thought was closest (perhaps replacing exercise science (doesn't exist) with kinesiology (does exist)) but doesn't record this change, this could be a violation of transparency or reliability.
+If the analyst replaced the major with one that he/she thought was closest (perhaps replacing exercise science (doesn’t exist) with kinesiology (does exist)) but doesn’t record this change, this could be a violation of transparency or reliability.
 While this approach is reasonable, the cleaner should record the cleaning method so the results could be reproduced.
 It might also be wise to produce the final analysis